ZoneMinder/zoneminder/README.txt

 allow easy configuration of additional formats of data streaming.
-The streaming daemons themselves have also been improved to support the generation of other stream formats. o     FEATURE - The handling of video viewing via the  `video' view has been improved to allow embedded viewing of videos as well as easy saving locally.
+The streaming daemons themselves have also been improved to support the generation of other stream formats. o     FEATURE - The handling of video viewing via the  'video' view has been improved to allow embedded viewing of videos as well as easy saving locally.